-- Be currently licensed by the TSBDE or currently licensed in the state where the service was performed. - Have a Medicare provider identification number before applying for a Medicaid provider identifier. - Enroll as a Medicaid provider with a limited physician provider identifier.
+- Be currently licensed by the TSBDE or currently licensed in the state where the service was performed. - [Revised] Have a Medicare provider identification number before applying for Medicaid. - [Revised] Enroll as a limited physician.

 3.1.5 Client Rights

 Dental providers enrolled in Texas Medicaid enter into a written contract with HHSC to uphold the following rights of the Medicaid client: